On lattice extensions: Successive minima extensions

 \begin{rem} We also want to discuss Theorem~\ref{sm_ext} in the general context of reduction theory.
-This result can be loosely compared to the construction of a {\it canonical filtration} of a lattice as originally defined by Grayson and Stuhler (see Casselman's survey paper~\cite{casselman} for a detailed discussion).
+This result can be loosely compared to the construction of a {\it canonical filtration} of a lattice as originally defined by Grayson and Stuhler (see Casselman's survey paper~\cite{casselman} for a detailed discussion, as well as~\cite{regev2} for a recent application of the canonical filtration).
 This is a unique flag of sublattices

 in a lattice $\Lambda$ such that $\rk (\Lambda_k) = k$ and $\det (\Lambda_n)^{1/n} > \det (\Lambda_k)^{1/k}$ for every $k < n$, where

 A lattice $\Lambda$ is called {\it semi-stable} if the canonical filtration is $\Lambda_0 \subset \Lambda_n$, i.e. if for each sublattice $\Omega \subseteq \Lambda$,